k-kaan/ComposeQuiz/README.md

 - The questions are loaded from a .json-File located in _res/raw_
 - The view is recomposed by a LiveData observed as a state and sometimes with the _remember_ functionality

 The app has a welcome screen for loading the questions from the repository and starting the quiz.
 After starting the quiz, the app jumps to the questions view with single-choice questions.
-The quiz ends with a stateless results screen, showing the score for now.
+The quiz ends with a stateless results screen, showing just the score for now.

 ToBeDone
 - Score sharing